two-hundred/celerity-docs/docs/applications/resources/celerity-consumer.md

 Container Apps is a relatively simple environment to deploy applications to, the consumer application is deployed as an [event-driven job](https://learn.microsoft.com/en-us/azure/container-apps/tutorial-event-driven-jobs).

 When the `sourceId` is a Celerity topic, an Azure Storage Queue is created to subscribe to the topic to implement a reliable and scalable fan-out approach.
 The Azure Container Apps job environment is then configured to poll the Azure Storage Queue for messages.

 Autoscaling is determined based on the number of messages received in the queue.
-By default, the [scaling rules](https://learn.microsoft.com/en-us/azure/container-apps/jobs?tabs=azure-cli#event-driven-jobs) are set to scale the number of instances with a minimum of 0 executions and a maximum of 5 executions.
-Deploy configuration can be used to override this behaviour.
+By default, the [scaling rules](https://learn.microsoft.com/en-us/azure/container-apps/jobs?tabs=azure-cli#event-driven-jobs) are set to scale the number of instances with a minimum of 0 executions and a maximum of 10 executions in production app environments.
+For development app environments, the default configuration is set to scale from 0 to 5 executions.
+[Deploy configuration](#app-deploy-configuration) can be used to override this behaviour.

 Container Apps will not be associated with a private network by default, a VNet is automatically generated for you and generated VNets are publicly accessible over the internet.
 [Read about networking for Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/networking?tabs=workload-profiles-env%2Cazure-cli).
 When you define a VPC and link it to the consumer application, a custom VNet will be provisioned and the consumer application will be deployed to either a private or public subnet based on the `celerity.consumer.vpc.subnetType` annotation, defaulting to a public subnet if not specified.
 As consumer applications are triggered by the the Container Apps Jobs service, availability guarantees for a consumer application relies on the Azure Container Apps platform.

 Memory and CPU resources allocated to the application can be defined in the deploy configuration, when not defined, memory and CPU will be derived from the handlers configured for the application.
 If memory and CPU is not defined in the deploy configuration and can not be derived from the handlers, some defaults will be set.
-The Container App job will be allocated a limit of 1GB of memory and 0.5 vCPU per instance in the consumption plan, [see allocation requirements](https://learn.microsoft.com/en-us/azure/container-apps/containers#allocations).
+For production app environments, the Container App job will be allocated a limit of 2GB of memory and 1 vCPU per instance in the consumption plan, [see allocation requirements](https://learn.microsoft.com/en-us/azure/container-apps/containers#allocations).
+For development app environments, the Container App job will be allocated a limit of 1GB of memory and 0.5 vCPUS per instance in the consumption plan.

 The [OpenTelemetry Data Agent](https://learn.microsoft.com/en-us/azure/container-apps/opentelemetry-agents?tabs=arm) is used to collect traces and metrics for the application.
 Traces will only be collected if tracing is enabled for the handlers that process messages.